alecspopa/ruby-meetup-bookstore/README.md

     rails g scaffold_controller Api::V1::Book title author no_pages discarded_at --no-test-framework
     ```

-    - Fix references to the mdoel in the controller
+    - Fix references to the model in the controller
     - Fix references to the model in the views
     - Fix rubocop issues